Sathwikpb/Application_flask/README.md

-# Mahcine learning model integrated with flask with trained ml model
+# Machine learning model integrated with flask with trained ml model